emberlzhang/coaching_app/README.md

-## Welcome to Coachly, the Coach Booking App
+# Welcome to Coachly, the Coach Booking App

+Features:

+1. Coaches can add slots of availability to their calendars.
+These slots are always 2 hours long and each slot can be booked by exactly 1 student.
+2. Coaches can view their own upcoming slots.
+3. Students can book upcoming, available slots for any coach.

+# Setup Instructions

 This guide will help with running the PostgreSQL database in Docker and setting up Prisma for database management.